plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We shared our lessons learned about running an open source SaaS.
 One lesson was that donations are not a viable monetization method.
 We've been accepting donations for about six months and had six donations of $5 each.
 At the same time, our cloud product has grown from $400 MRR to more than $8,500 MRR.

-Running a premium managed service in the cloud while keeping the code open for self-hosting seems to be a much better model for particular open source projects.
+Running a premium managed service in the cloud while keeping the code open for self-hosting seems to be a better model for particular open source projects.
 A better monetization method means that more people will be able to focus their time on working on projects that they truly believe in.
 This will make the open source software ecosystem much healthier and provide even better alternatives to proprietary and closed source products.

 Read more: [Lessons from building and growing an open source SaaS](https://plausible.io/blog/building-open-source).